How to get a visa for Egypt

 However, if leaving the airport and entering Egypt during the layover (stopover) is intended, then a tourist visa/eVisa will be required (depending on nationality and conditions).
 In some cases, a free transit program of up to 96 hours is also available, subject to specific requirements.

-If leaving the airport is intended, Egypt’s eVisa may be arranged online via Visagov, with assistance during the process.
+If leaving the airport is planned, an Egypt eVisa may be arranged online via Visagov, with assistance throughout the process.